Tinkerforge/doc/en/source/Hardware/Bricks/IMU_Brick.rst

 Paul Balzer from MechLab Engineering has additional `code on GitHub
 <https://github.com/MechLabEngineering/TinkerforgeAttitude>`__ that uses the
-quaternions to calculate yaw, pitch and roll in a vehicale coordinate system according to DIN70000.
+quaternions to calculate yaw, pitch and roll in a vehicle coordinate system according to DIN70000.
 It is notably consistently a right-handed coordinate system.

 How it works